agermalid/gitlab-pipelines/README.md

+# GitLab pipelines

-# The repository consists of various gitlab ci templates for dotnet, nodejs and python projects.
+The repository consists of various gitlab pipelines for dotnet, nodejs and python projects.